intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-graphene/README.md

 >   ############# ModuleLoader.saveToFile saveWeightsToFile end, used 842543 ms[P1182:T2:java] ---- end time: 1985297 ms return from shim_write(...) = 0x4b <br>
 >   ############# model saved[P1182:T2:java] ---- end time: 1985297 ms return from shim_write(...) = 0x19 <br>

-##### Example 3: Spark TPC-H on Graphene-SGX
+##### Example Test 3
-Before run TPC-H test in container we created, we should download and install [SBT](https://www.scala-sbt.org/download.html), then build and package TPC-H dataset according to [TPC-H](https://github.com/qiuxin2012/tpch-spark) with your needs.
+Before run TPC-H test in container we created, we should download and install [SBT](https://www.scala-sbt.org/download.html) and deploy a [HDFS](https://hadoop.apache.org/docs/r1.2.1/) for TPC-H output, then build and package TPC-H dataset according to [TPC-H](https://github.com/qiuxin2012/tpch-spark) with your needs.
 After packaged, check if we have `spark-tpc-h-queries_2.11-1.0.jar ` under `/tpch-spark/target/scala-2.11`, if have, we package successfully.

 Copy TPC-H to container: <br>
 ```bash